joinpursuit/Pursuit-Core-iOS-Three-Card-Monte/README.md

 ### Stage 1:

 Create three buttons.
-Allow for the winning card to be a random card then tell the user they won.
+Allow for the winning card to be randomized then tell the user they won.
 If the user selects any other button, then display to the user they lose.

 After a user clicks on a button, disable all buttons until the new game button is pressed.
 Reset the text to an introductory message.